-I am a financial manager at Make Money, Inc., and I am considering a career change into consumer product marketing.
+<First, mention the person who referred you if you have a connection in common.> I am a financial manager at Make Money, Inc., and I am considering a career change into consumer product marketing.
 As the first step of a potential transition, I am gathering information that will guide my decision-making process.

 I am not seeking a job from you, but I am interested in your opinions about your field and perspective on what skills and experiences I should be acquiring in order to potentially work some day at an organization such as Cool Co.

 I am sure you are very busy and if we could speak by phone for 10 minutes or communicate via email, I promise not to take advantage of your generosity.